-Yes.
-Private parties showing a legitimate interest (those actually or potentially suffering damage as a result of the conduct in question) can file a complaint with the Commission either formally on the Commission's form C or informally (including orally or anonymously).
-The submission of a formal complaint ties the Commission to responding within a given time, which in principle is four months.
+The most significant vertical restraints-related development in the EU courts in 2013 was the handing down of the CJEU's judgment in Allianz Hungária.
+The facts of the case are complex, but the key point to emerge from the judgment for current purposes is that the CJEU blurred the key distinction between, on the one hand, agreements that can be deemed to restrict competition only after detailed consideration of their effects and, on the other hand, agreements that can be deemed to restrict competition by reference only to their objects.
+The judgment may make it easier for the Commission to classify agreements, particularly vertical agreements, as restrictive can file a complaint with the Commission either formally on the Commission's form C or informally (including orally or anonymously).
+The submission of a formal complaint ties the Commission to responding within a given time, which, in principle, is four months.
 However, the CJEU and the EU General Court have long held that the Commission has a wide discretion in choosing which complaints to pursue.